JepardMay/platformer-game-prototype/README.md

 This is a basic setup for a Canvas JS platformer game.

-There are moving, jumping, collicting items and camera following mechanics implemented.
+There are moving, jumping, collecting items and camera following mechanics implemented.
 The map created using Tiled.
-Sprites and tiles are made my myself and likely to change in the future.
+Sprites and tiles are made by myself and likely to change in the future.